Cydhra/coraxlib/docs/pll_utree_t.md

   part of inner nodes, but the number of interior nodes of a phylogenetic tree.
 - `edge_count`: the number of edges in the tree.
 - `nodes`: an array of pointers to nodes.
 - `vroot`: A pointer to the virutal root.
-Is it aways an inner node?
+By convention, this is always an inner node.
+  All tree manipulation functions such as `pll_utree_wraptree` obey to this convention.

 ----